anthony-lamelas/Dataset-label-Anthony/README.md

 ```bash
 python main.py --file test.csv --categories "cat,dog,bird,centipede,word,any words,any text sting will work,this command will work"
 ```
+* add "--batch_size" flag to adjust the number of images that are processed in each batch.
+Increase if you have a lot of RAM.
+Default is 100

 ### Input File Options:
 * CSV File: Each element in the CSV should be on its own line.
 * ZIP File of Images: A zip file containing images can be provided for labeling.